aesherman/baseServer/README.md

 # baseServer
-This serves as a base for a basic Go server
+This serves as a base for basic Go servers

 There are multiple files that are set up to be used as multiple basic servers.